 The AU’s capacity-building initiatives include training for the human rights observers deployed in Burundi.
 During the commemoration of Africa Human Rights Day on 21 October 2016, Dlamini Zuma noted that the AU has ‘deployed human rights observers in Mali, Central African Republic [CAR], South Sudan, the Democratic Republic of [the] Congo, Somalia and Burundi’.
 ‘We currently have 45 human rights observers in Burundi.
 The impact of these observers in Burundi for instance has been immense in respect of mitigating human rights violations in the country,’ she said.

-It is ironic, then, that the AU chose 2016 to escalate considerations for a mass withdrawal from the ICC, as suggested consistently at the January and July AU summits.
+It is ironic, then, that the AU has chosen 2016 to escalate considerations for a mass withdrawal from the ICC, as suggested consistently at the January and July AU summits.
 The proposal emboldened South Africa, Burundi and The Gambia to lead the charge on withdrawal.
-The withdrawal campaign has undermined the need to sustain momentum on justice and human rights in the continent.
+The withdrawal campaign has undermined the need to sustain momentum on justice and human rights on the continent.